userver: Congestion Control

 2. Do test runs and increase the resources if needed (more memory or more kernels for each pod in a cluster).

-If RPS triggering did not coinside with peak CPU comsumption than there is no lack of resources but a different kind of problem.
+If RPS triggering did not coincide with peak CPU consumption than there is no lack of resources but a different kind of problem.
 Most likely your service has synchronous operations that block the coroutine flow.
 If this is the case then you need to either:

 • Try to find synchronous system calls which block the corountine flow.